-Have you ever taken your students on a virtual field trip?
-Field trips are a wonderful way to give your students real-world exposure to the content you're teaching.
-There are so many experiences that just cannot be replicated in the classroom, and a field trip allows your students to have the interaction needed to get a deeper understanding of many concepts.
+Have you ever taken your students on a digital field trip?
+Field trips are a wonderful way to give your students real-world exposure to the content you’re teaching.
+There are so many experiences that just cannot be replicated in the classroom, and a virtual field trip allows your students to have the interaction needed to get a deeper understanding of many concepts.

 However, there are a number of downsides to field trips as well.
 They can be expensive, which means many districts have limited or removed them from their budgets.
 Field trips can also be stressful.
 Keeping track of all the students, getting permission slips, and scheduling busses are just a few of the details in planning a field trip.
 It also means students miss a full day of instruction, including those that receive special services.
 Finally, it can be challenging to locate nearby experiences that align with your curriculum and standards.